-- · Annual election of all directors. - Board refreshment and reduction in average board tenure. - On at least an annual basis, the Nominating and Corporate Governance Committee of our Board of Directors evaluates the Board's composition to ensure that the Board maintains complementary and diverse skill sets, perspectives, backgrounds and experiences for its continued effectiveness, with the goal of having a mix of years of tenure of Board members between those who have served longer term, medium term, or shorter term. - All of our independent director nominees other than Mr. Prather have joined our Board since 2015.
-Immediately following the Annual Meeting (assuming all director nominees are elected), the average tenure of our independent directors will be 5 years, as compared to 15 years in 2015, and the average age of our independent directors will be 55 years, as compared to 67 years in 2015. - Majority vote standard in uncontested elections. - Independent, involved and informed Board of Directors. - All director nominees, other than our CEO, are independent. - All of our directors attended more than 75% of the meetings of the Board and those committees of which the director was a member in the aggregate during 2020.
-The independent director attendance at all Board and committee meetings in 2020 was 100%. - Board orientation for new members and ongoing director education. - A diverse Board, with 50% of our current Board members being either female or racially/ethnically diverse, and with 50% of our director nominees for 2021 being either female or racially/ethnically diverse. - Independent Lead Director. - · Independent Board committees. - Our three active standing Board committees are comprised solely of independent directors. - Executive sessions of independent directors are held at each regularly scheduled Board meeting. - · Annual Board and committee self-evaluations. - Board oversight of risk management. - No stockholder rights plan. - · Common stock is the only class of voting securities outstanding. - · Ongoing engagement with stockholders. - · Commitment to Environmental, Social and Governance ("ESG") considerations
+- · Annual election of all directors. - Board refreshment and reduction in average board tenure. - On at least an annual basis, the Nominating and Corporate Governance Committee of our Board of Directors evaluates the Board's composition to ensure that the Board maintains complementary and diverse skill sets, perspectives, backgrounds and experiences for its continued effectiveness, with the goal of having a mix of years of tenure of Board members between those who have served longer term, medium term, or shorter term. - All of our independent directors other than Mr. Prather and Mr. Roth (who previously served as a director from 2004 to 2021 and who re-joined our Board in February 2022) have joined our Board since 2015.
+Immediately following the Annual Meeting, the average tenure of our independent directors will be 7 years (including Mr. Roth's years of prior service), as compared to 15 years in 2015, and the average age of our independent directors will be 58 years, as compared to 67 years in 2015. - · Majority vote standard in uncontested elections. - Independent, involved and informed Board of Directors. - All directors, other than Mr. Reed and Mr. Fioravanti, are independent. - All of our directors attended more than 75% of the meetings of the Board and those committees of which the director was a member in the aggregate during 2021.
+The independent director attendance at all Board and committee meetings in 2021 was 100%. - Board orientation for new members and ongoing director education. - A diverse Board, with 30% of our Board members being racially/ethnically diverse, and with 20% of our Board members being female. - · Independent Lead Director. - · Independent Board committees. - Our three active standing Board committees are comprised solely of independent directors. - Executive sessions of independent directors are held at each regularly scheduled Board meeting. - Annual Board and committee self-evaluations. - · Board oversight of risk management. - No stockholder rights plan. - · Common stock is the only class of voting securities outstanding. - · Ongoing engagement with stockholders. - Commitment to Environmental, Social and Governance ("ESG") considerations.